-We face risks related to health epidemics and other outbreaks, which could significantly disrupt our operations and/or business.
-Our business could be adversely impacted by the effects of the coronavirus (COVID-19) outbreak originating in China, or by other epidemics.
-Our US Phase I/II Cell Pouch Clinical Trial activities at the University of Chicago, third-party manufacturing of our Cell Pouch in the US, international research and development collaborations and access to third-party laboratory facilities could be subject to disruption that could materially delay our clinical trial or impact our research and development activities.
+We face risks related to the COVID-19 pandemic, health epidemics and other outbreaks, which could materially and adversely affect our business, financial condition and results of operations.
+Our business could be adversely impacted by the effects of COVID-19 or by other epidemics in the future.
+Our US Phase I/II Cell Pouch Clinical Trial activities at the University of Chicago, third-party manufacturing of our Cell Pouch in the United States, international research and development collaborations, access to third-party laboratory facilities and our supply chain could be subject to disruption that could materially delay our active clinical trial or impact our research and development activities.

-A health epidemic or other outbreak, including the current COVID-19 outbreak, may materially and adversely affect our business, financial condition, results of operations and our ability to raise financing when required.
+A health epidemic or other outbreak, including the current COVID-19 pandemic, may materially and adversely affect our business, financial condition, results of operations and our ability to raise financing when required.
 The extent to which COVID-19 impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and actions or government mandated directives to contain COVID-19 or treat its impact, among others.